Jackbob/Procedural-Ocean-Waves/README.md

 # Procedural-Ocean-Waves
 A WebGL project that procedurally generates an ocean wave scenery in a vertex shader.
+And the ability to tweak the ocean and the waves in real time using a simple UI of sliders.

 Created by Jakob Bertlin with use of the very thin WebGL library TWGL as found in https://github.com/greggman/twgl.js/

+# USAGE

+Step 1: Double click "webgl-waves.html"
+Step 2: Profit

 ## LICENSE